vishxrad/music_generator/README.md

 Contributions to improve the AI Music Generator are welcome!
 Please feel free to submit pull requests or open issues to suggest improvements or report bugs.

-## License

-This project is open source and available under the [MIT License](LICENSE).

----

-We hope you enjoy creating unique musical compositions with the AI Music Generator!